lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **NOTE:** A new plugin on Octoprint implementing the above protocol should be the preferable way (available to everyone)

-### Embedded Gcode Thumbnails
+### Adding Gcode Thumbnails

-The TFT is able to display embedded gcode thumbnails in the file list viewer using two different flavors: Bigtreetech-style or PrusaSlicer-style.
+The TFT can display embedded gcode thumbnails in the file viewer using two different flavors: Bigtreetech-style or PrusaSlicer-style.

 ![ps-thumbnail](https://user-images.githubusercontent.com/54359396/121322884-a4b5c380-c90f-11eb-9380-09757d57d84e.png)